TCLee-tech/Training-custom-ML-model-with-Vertex-AI/README.md

   - an image dataset of flowers is used as an example in this repo
   - the ML model groups images into categories
   - at least 1,000 training samples per category is recommended
   - clicking through cells in a Jupyter notebook is fine for initial experimentation.
-This workflow allows the use of a custom Python training script and a custom ML container.
+This workflow allows the use of a custom Python training code and a custom ML container.
   - model endpoint can serve predictions
   - can scale up, to zero, or torn down as needed.
   - adaptable for scripting